Chaos and integrability in SL(2,R)-geometry: Introduction

 \section{Introduction}

 The general geometrisation programme can be vaguely formulated as follows.
-Given a manifold, what is the "best metric" one can introduce on it?
+Given a manifold, what is the ``best metric'' one can introduce on it?
 To make this precise one has to specify what is assumed from a manifold and what do we mean by the best metric.

-One of the major achievements of XIX century mathematics (mainly due to Klein and Poincare, but completed by Koebe in 1907) was the celebrated Uniformisation Theorem, claiming that every conformal class of the surface metrics admits complete constant curvature representative.
-In particular, on a compact surface one can introduce conformally equivalent metric of positive constant curvature if it is a topological sphere, a flat metric if it is a torus and a negative constant curvature metric if it has genus $g\geq 2.$
+One of the major achievements of XIX century mathematics (due to Klein and Poincare, but completed by Koebe in 1907) was the celebrated Uniformisation Theorem, claiming that {\it every conformal class of the surface metrics admits complete constant curvature representative.} In particular, on a compact surface we can introduce conformally equivalent metric of positive constant curvature if it is a topological sphere, a flat metric if it is a torus and a negative constant curvature metric if it has genus more than 1.

 In dimension three the situation is more complicated.
-According to the famous Thurston's {\it Geometrisation Conjecture} \cite{MT,Th}, now proved by Perelman, any compact orientable 3-manifold can be cut in a special way into pieces, admitting one of the 8 special geometric structures, namely the Euclidean $E^3$, spherical $S^3$ and hyperbolic $\mathbb{H}^3$, the product type $S^2 \times {\mathbb R}$ and $\mathbb{H}^2 \times {\mathbb R}$ and three geometries related to the 3D Lie groups: $Nil$, $Sol$ and $\widetilde{SL(2,\mathbb R)}$, where the last group is the universal covering of $SL(2,\mathbb R).$ Corresponding metrics are locally homogeneous, which means that any two points $x$ and $y$ have isometric neighbourhoods $U$ and $V$, see \cite{Scott,Th}.
+According to the famous Thurston's {\it Geometrisation Conjecture} \cite{Th} (now proved by Perelman, see \cite{MT}), any compact orientable 3-manifold can be cut in a special way into pieces, admitting one of the 8 special geometric structures, namely the Euclidean $E^3$, spherical $S^3$ and hyperbolic $\mathbb{H}^3$, the product type $S^2 \times {\mathbb R}$ and $\mathbb{H}^2 \times {\mathbb R}$ and three geometries related to the 3D Lie groups: $Nil$, $Sol$ and $\widetilde{SL(2,\mathbb R)}$, where the last group is the universal covering of $SL(2,\mathbb R).$ Corresponding metrics are locally homogeneous, which means that any two points $x$ and $y$ have isometric neighbourhoods $U$ and $V$, see Scott's review \cite{Scott}.

 Let $(\mathcal M^3, g)$ be a compact Riemannian 3-fold admitting one of these geometries, and consider the corresponding geodesic flow.
 What can we say about its integrability?

 In dimension two the answer is well-known: the geodesic flows on round sphere and flat tori are integrable (in any sense), while on surfaces of genus $g>1$ we have the chaotic behaviour with positive entropy.